RayHightower/RayHightower.com/_posts/2025-05-14-ai-just-got-good-enough.markdown

 For Microsoft, AI just got “good enough” to justify replacing 6,000 senior developers overnight.

-Now, here's the real question: As business leaders, what are we doing to leverage AI in our businesses?
+Now, here's the real question: Does a business leader cower in fear, or can we engage our brains and figure out how to leverage AI in our companies?

 <!--more-->